Tony-Torino/Automated-ELK-Stack-Deployment/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _Ansible streamlines and simplifies cloud provisioning, configuration management, application deployment_

 The playbook implements the following tasks: